Whenever parents separate, children are all too often the innocent victims being caught up in their parents’ acrimony.

 However, there are also those insidious cases where the levels of hostility are such that one parent, either deliberately or unwittingly, turns their children against the other parent.
 It is a sad fact that there are many families where one child has – through no fault of their own – lost contact with one parent or the other as a result of effectively being forced to ‘choose sides’.

-This phenomenon is known as parental alienation.
-It has been with us for as long as parents have separated.
-In fact it was recently highlighted in the popular fictional BBC drama Dr Foster, which my colleague Nia Jameson blogged about.
+This is the phenomenon known as parental alienation.
+It has been with us for as long as parents have separated and was given a name by researchers in the USA.
 Unless steps are taken firstly by the parents themselves, but secondly with the support of professionals and the Courts, parental alienation will continue to blight the lives of children.

 Over the years, I have encountered countless situations where one parent is clearly (and in many cases deliberately) poisoning a child’s mind against the other parent.
 This takes many forms such as:

 - Telling the child things which are either massively exaggerated or untrue about the other parent.

 - Claiming that the other parent does not love them as much as them.

 - Where the other parent has a new family, to drive a wedge between the child and the other parent’s new family.

 - Emotionally blackmailing the child into staying with him/her.

 For this reason, it is encouraging that CAFCASS (the Children And Family Court Advisory and Support Service) has recently issued special guidelines to work with parents who are actively alienating children against the other parent.
 The organisation, which provides independent oversight to assist Courts in making decisions concerning children, wants parental alienation to be part of every social worker’s training.